Last Updated on June 13, 2023

 Zelle Scams Targeting Facebook Marketplace Sellers

 Scammers have also been targeting online sellers.
-If you’re selling something online, they may impersonate potential buyers and contact you saying they wish to purchase it.
+If you’re selling something on Facebook Marketplace, they may impersonate potential buyers and contact you saying they wish to purchase it.
 Then will insist on using Zelle to pay you, and they may even offer to pay more than the asking price.

 Then they will send you a fake Zelle payment notification, making you believe that they’ve paid for the item.
 You may also receive a fake email from your bank, falsely claiming that they have already paid with Zelle, making you believe you need to send them the item.
 Of course, they haven’t sent you a cent!

 In other instances, they complain that there were issues with their payment and ask you to give them a refund.
 If you fall for the lie and send them the money, you’ll never get it back!

 Zelle Scams Targeting Bank Customers (Bank of America/Wells Fargo/Citibank…)

 Step #1 — A fake text message or email from a bank